Mealman1551/ArchivedDataCodec/README.md

 ## Build ADC

 >[!Note]
->Please note that for compiling on Python3.13 and up you need a C compiler, on Linux GCC is enough, on Windows its more complex, ADC will be compiled with CLang, you need Visual Studio latest Build Tools for this.
-If you are like me still on Python 3.12 you can compile ADC without a C compiler as Python 3.12 has MinGW.
+>Please note that for compiling on Python 3.13 and up you need a C compiler, on Linux GCC is enough, on Windows its more complex, ADC will be compiled with MSVC(CL.exe), you need Visual Studio Build Tools 2022 for this.
+If you are on Python 3.12 you can compile ADC without a C compiler as Python 3.12/Nuitka has MinGW64.

 ### Building on Windows